psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 It's hard to argue with that.

-Now my photo trip outfit can be my phone in one pocket and this camera and the airpods in a the smallest of shoulder bags and this combination will as much or more than all the kits I have ever brought anywhere that did not include a 300mm or longer telephoto lens.
+Now my photo trip outfit can be my phone in one pocket and this camera and the airpods in the smallest of shoulder bags.
+This combination will do as much or more than all the kits I have ever brought anywhere that did not include a 300mm or longer telephoto lens.
+Which would be most of them.

 It took three trips with this camera, and pictures like this one: